Tiffany Trump Shares Stunning Sunrise Photo By The Ocean In Greece

 According to a recent Page Six report, Trump is still in the Mykonos where she and actress Linsay Lohan have spent plenty of time together lately especially at Lohan Beach Club.
 Along with Lohan, the second Trump daughter also spent time with her friend, Andrew Warren.
 At one point, the three attended a benefit for victims of country’s recent wildfires.

 The unlikely friendship with the Mean Girls actress caused some people even wonder if Trump may appear on Lohan’s new MTV reality TV show.
 The reason for the speculation is that several Instagram photos featuring the two together disappeared from the popular social media platform, which made people wonder why.
-At one point Lohan commented and later deleted asking if a picture Trump posted had been approved by president Donald Trump as well as a legal company that the actress owns.
+At one point Lohan commented and later deleted a post asking if a picture Trump posted had been approved by president Donald Trump as well as a legal company that the actress owns.

 Bunim/Murray Productions, who created Keeping Up With the Kardashians, are producing Lohan’s upcoming MTV show.
 Supposedly the new venture will feature the actress turned club owner as she attempts to keep her staff in line and the Lohan Beach Club running smoothly.